Showing posts with label tinplate. Show all posts

 The recent mild weather in the South East (UK) has ushered in the start of the Car Boot Sale season a little earlier than usual.
 Our local one is held on a farm, so it's a good long walk in the early morning fresh air, and I like to go along as often as I can for the exercise.
 Who am I kidding, I go along for the bacon rolls and to hunt toy soldiers!
 It can be very hit or miss but here's what I picked up this week and last:

-A group of modern white metal figures made by Del Prado, the first one depicting Captain Souter of the 44th Regiment of Foot could have walked straight out of the Last Stand at Gandamak painting by William Barnes Wollen.
-The remaining five are all types of the French Foreign Legion, this series was issued in France but not in the UK so they are harder to find here, I use them mostly for uniform research and at less than £2 each they had to come home with me.
+A group of modern white metal figures the first one depicting Captain Souter of the 44th Regiment of Foot could have walked straight out of the Last Stand at Gandamak painting by William Barnes Wollen.
+The other five are from a range of 150 figures issued with the Hachette publication La legion Etrangere, available in France but not in the UK so they are harder to find here, I use them mostly for uniform research and at less than £2 each they had to come home with me.

 I know nothing about old tin toys, except that I like them, and I do like to include them as set dressing in wargames.
 The saloon car is about the rights size for 54mm toy soldiers while the Omnibus is a bit small but I think we'll get away with it, they both need a bit of cleaning up and straightening out but nothing too drastic.
 I don't think there's any great age to them, they look like modern reproductions to me but for a couple of quid each they had to go in the bag.
 Likewise the ceramic stable block which was made to take a tea light candle but will now illuminate my toy village.